estrangedwriter/Illumio-Coding-Challenge/README.md

 My computer crashed when I tried to include the IP address range from 0.0.0.0 - 255.255.255.255 but the code can handle 65,000 ports easily.

-##### This project was developed on Linux Ubuntu OS and PyCharm; I have 2 Linux computers at home.
+##### This project was developed on Linux Ubuntu OS 16GB RAM and PyCharm; I have 2 Linux computers at home.
 One for software development,
-##### and I have a 4GB Raspberry Pi that is set up to program Arduino controllerboards.
+##### and I have a Raspberry Pi w/4GB RAM that is set up to program Arduino controllerboards.
 Thank you.